oauth-wg/oauth-v2-1/oauth-2.1.md

-New response types for use with the authorization endpoint are defined and registered in the Authorization Endpoint Response Types registry following the procedure in Section 11.3.
+New response types for use with the authorization endpoint are defined and registered in the Authorization Endpoint Response Types registry following the procedure in {{response-types-registry}}.
 Response type names MUST conform to the response-type ABNF.

     response-type  = response-name *( SP response-name )